hsiaolab/MinusEightyBaby/README.md

 # @MinusEightyBaby

-### Instructions on how to build an extreme temperature (-200°C to 260°C) remote monitor [Twitter Bot](https://twitter.com/minuseightybaby) for your lab freezers
+## Instructions on how to build a low temperature (-200°C to 260°C) remote monitor [Twitter Bot](https://twitter.com/minuseightybaby) for your lab freezers

 ---